VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/iOSAccessibilityHandbook.md

 - interactive **guides** to follow step-by-step;
 - various media, such as **video tutorials**.

-In other words, materials here cover **everything one could ever need to know about accessibility** of iOS development.
+In other words, materials here cover **everything one could ever need to know about accessibility** of iOS applications.

 @Links(visualStyle: detailedGrid) {
     - <doc:iOSAccessibility>